GradleUp/magik/README.md

 the default setting `commitWithChanges` will warn you whenever you are committing while there are changes to be committed or not staged for commit.

-This requires `git` being available on path though, which is automatically set at begin with `gitOnPath`.
+This requires `git` being available on path though, which is automatically set at begin in `gitOnPath`.

 `defaultCommitWithChanges` will instead automatically highlight the given answer when asking if you want to commit anyway with changes.